 Secondly, a body may be organised at national, regional and local levels.
 A member paying a subscription to the local level may find that part of that money is transferred to the regional or national level as an affiliation fee.

+Top of page

 The registration position

 Generally the bodies will be regarded as entities that are liable to register for VAT separately if the branches or sections can show they are both constitutionally and financially independent of the parent body.